Odetta: Early life and career

 While on tour with Finian's Rainbow, Odetta "fell in with an enthusiastic group of young balladeers in San Francisco", and after 1950 she concentrated on folk singing.

 She made her name playing at the Blue Angel nightclub in New York City, and the hungry i in San Francisco.
-At the Tin Angel in 1954, also in San Francisco, Odetta recorded Odetta and Larry with Larry Mohr for Fantasy Records.
+At Tin Angel also in San Francisco in 1953 and 1954, Odetta recorded the album Odetta and Larry with Larry Mohr for Fantasy Records.

 A solo career followed, with Odetta Sings Ballads and Blues (1956) and At the Gate of Horn (1957).
 Odetta Sings Folk Songs was one of the best-selling folk albums of 1963.

 In 1959 she appeared on Tonight with Belafonte, a nationally televised special.
 She sang "Water Boy" and a duet with Belafonte, "There's a Hole in My Bucket".